-Note on required textbook readings.
+\Note on required textbook readings.
 Most textbook chapters are long and tedious, averaging about 28 pages per week.
 After all, this is a law book.
 Law is a tedious subject.
 I want you to approach the readings in the following way.
 Read the chapters for general knowledge about what the chapter title and major subject headings address.
 Do not put off the readings until just before you come to class.
 Try to read them incrementally throughout the week.
 Take notes on the readings.
 Come to class being able to answer basic questions about what the chapter title and major subject headings convey.
 For example, if the chapter title is rulemaking, be able to tell me what rulemaking is.
 If a major subject heading is "notice and comment rulemaking," be able to tell me what notice and comment rulemaking is.
 If you know the basics of the chapter, you will be able to participate in a meaningful discussion.
 This is essential to make seminars interesting and informative.
-This is not a lecture course, although I do plan on taking time to explain and answer questions you may have about this difficult subject area.
+This is not a lecture course, although I do plan to present, taking time to explain some chapter content, and answer questions you may have about this difficult subject area.
+After the first week or two, usually two students will be assigned to present/summarize, and poses questions for the chapter to be covered that week.
 Note below under Grading Policy that participation counts 35% of your course grade.
 This is a lot, but participation in seminar discussions is very important and demonstrates to me whether you have read and know the material reasonably well.
 Note that there are no exams, which is typical for seminar classes.
-You are graded on your participation, oral presentation of your seminar paper, and your seminar paper.
+You are graded on your participation, oral presentations, oral presentation of your seminar paper, and your seminar paper.